GoogleCloudPlatform/microservices-demo/README.md

 add them to the cart, and purchase them.

 **Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
-The demo app works both locally on your machine, as well as a Kubernetes cluster on Google Cloud Platform.
+This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.
 It’s **easy to deploy with little to no configuration**.

 If you’re using this demo, please **★Star** this repository to show your interest!